jmmorato/openddsharp/Documentation/articles/dds_core_concepts.md

 - **Scalability:** The publish-subscribe model scales well, as data distribution is decoupled from the number of publishers and subscribers.
 - **Flexibility:** Publishers and subscribers can dynamically join or leave the system without affecting other components.
 - **Efficiency:** DCPS optimizes data distribution by utilizing efficient filtering, content-based routing, and data transformation

-## Extensible Transport Framework (ETF)
-The Extensible Transport Framework (ETF) in DDS allows for pluggable transport protocols, enabling DDS to work over different network technologies.
-The ETF provides an abstraction layer that separates the DDS core from the underlying transport implementation, allowing for flexibility and extensibility.

-DDS supports various transport protocols out of the box, such as TCP/IP, UDP/IP, Shared Memory, and Real-Time Publish-Subscribe (RTPS) over different network interfaces.
-Additionally, developers can extend the ETF to integrate DDS with custom or proprietary network technologies.

 ## DDS Discovery
 DDS Discovery is the mechanism by which participants in a DDS system can discover and establish communication with